GerbenAaltink/ranku/README.md

 ```

 ## Usage instructions
-After building the binary sqlite3server is created.
-You can run it by executing `./sqlite3server <port> <db path>`.
+After building the binary utro is created in `./bin`.
+You can run it by executing `./bin/ranku <port> <db/file/path.db>`.
+Database file will just be created if it doesn't exists yet.